KnightFaith/WORKSHOP_MC_Server_LUCAS_MIRANVILLE/README.md

       Perfect for "perfect" maze;

 Depth-First search

-    -   choose a starting point in the field,
+    -   choose a starting point in the field
-    -   choose a wall(another anchor point) then carve through also randomly choosen non visited adjacent cells or choose the first non visited cell that's next to the cuurent one,
+    -   choose a wall(another anchor point) then carve through also randomly choosen non visited adjacent cells or choose the first non visited cell that's next to the cuurent one
-    -   like the rec back_t it will go back  through it's cell until new non-visited one appears,
+    -   like the rec back_t it will go back  through it's cell until new non-visited one appears
-    -   algo ends when position are back tracked all the way to the starting point more or less based on randomly choosen decision could produce more or less complex mazes
+    -   algo ends when position are back tracked all the way to the starting point  more or less based on randomly choosen decisioncould produce more or less complex mazes

 Randomized Prim's
   - Start with a wall filled grid